Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Pros

-• Five-mic array with AI Voice Enhancement produces clear call audio that owner reports consistently describe as noticeably better than competing earbuds at this price — background noise rejection is strong enough to hold calls in busy rooms without struggling to be heard
+- Five-mic array with AI Voice Enhancement delivers clear call audio — background noise rejection is strong enough to hold calls in busy home environments without struggling to be heard

-• ANC is class-leading at this price: rated earbuds for noise blocking, the XM5 reduces background sound enough to maintain focus during calls in open plan or household environments
+- ANC is class-leading for the price: reduces background noise enough to maintain focus during calls in open-plan or household environments

-• Wireless Headphones app supports Speak-to-Chat mode, which pauses audio automatically when you speak to someone in the room — eliminates the fumble of removing earbuds for in-person interruptions during call blocks
+- Speak-to-Chat mode pauses audio automatically when you talk to someone in the room — no more fumbling to remove an earbud for in-person interruptions mid-call

 Cons

-• Ear tip fit is critical for both ANC effectiveness and call quality — the out-of-box medium tips do not work for all ear shapes, and poor fit degrades the performance reviewers cite
+- Ear tip fit is critical for both ANC effectiveness and call quality — the default medium tips don't work for all ear shapes, and poor fit noticeably degrades performance

-• Touch controls require a deliberate learning curve before gestures feel natural, and accidental triggers during adjustment are common in the first week of use
+- Touch controls have a learning curve before gestures feel natural — accidental triggers during adjustment are common in the first week

-• No multipoint Bluetooth on this model — switching audio between a laptop and phone requires a manual disconnect/reconnect sequence that interrupts workflow
+- No multipoint Bluetooth — switching audio between laptop and phone requires a manual disconnect/reconnect sequence that interrupts workflow

 Jabra Evolve2 55